MMIV-ML/ELMED219-2021/Lab3-BRATS/README.md

 # Lab 3: BRATS and multimodal MRI

 This lab will introduce multiparametric / multspectral MRI, the concepts of noise and contrast-to-noise ratio (CNR).
-It will also introduce supervised tissue clasification of the head based on four-channel MRI recordings and manual delination of six different tissue types (labels), using K-nearest neighorhood (KNN) clasification in 4D feature space.
+It will also introduce supervised tissue clasification of the head based on four-channel MRI recordings and manual delination of six different tissue types (or labels: AIR, GM, WM, CSF, MUS.
+FAT), using K-nearest neighorhood (KNN) clasification in 4D feature space.

 ## Slides